jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     If endYear is None, the current Year will be used.

 * `.setDatePickerChangeFunction(title, function)`
-    Set a function to call when the DaetPicker is changed.
+    Set a function to call when the DatePicker is changed.

 ####Get DatePickers